agilecreativity/vim_printer/README.md

 - Any decent `~/.vimrc` should do

-  * There are so many great vim dotfiles in github repos.
+  * There are so many great vim dotfiles in github repos, just search for `dotfiles` keyword:w
   * [NeoBundle][] is a very good start if you are new to Vim.
   * If you like you can use [my dotvim][] which is based on the [NeoBundle][].
   * Use any [vim colorschemes][] if not the `default` colorscheme will be used.
     My personal favourite are [seoul256.vim][] and [Tomorrow-Theme][]

-- Any valid file types that are supported by Vim will be shown proper color in the output.
+- Any valid file types that are supported by Vim will produce proper color syntax in the output.
-  * By default Vim comes with supported for major languages so you should see the proper syntax with color in the output.
+  * By default Vim supports most of major languages so you should see the proper syntax with color in the output.
   * On newer language like [Elixir][], you may have to first install [vim-elixir][] to see the proper syntax in the output.
     If this is not installed then you will get the output but will not have the beautiful color syntax.